Leguan122/Leguan122/README.md

 - 👋 Hi, I’m @Leguan122 and I  reached bachelor degree on University of Matej Bel in Banska Bystrica in Slovak Republic
-- 👀 I’m interested in android apps
+- 👀 I’m interested in laravel apps
 - 🌱 I’m currently learning java, databases and conecting to internet so some APIs
 - 💞️ I’m looking to collaborate on any project who want work with me and have patience
 - 📫 How to reach me Discord:Leguan#8295  or mail: kiss.adam.bs@gmail.com